Data model

 disk int signed Disk size of the workstation

-network_id int unsigned ID of the workstation related network
+network_id int unsigned ID of the related network

 site_id int unsigned Reference to site